Vessel Digital Marketing

 (h) Availability of backups is not guaranteed.

-(b) Vessel has no control over the policies of search engines or directories with respect to the type of sites and/or content that they accept now or in the future.
+(e) Vessel has no control over the policies of search engines or directories with respect to the type of sites and/or content that they accept now or in the future.
 Client's web site(s) may be excluded from any search engine or directory at any time at the sole discretion of the search engine or directory entity.

-(c) Some search engines and directories may take as long as three (3) to six (6) months, and in some cases longer, after submission to list Client's web site(s).
+(f) Some search engines and directories may take as long as three (3) to six (6) months, and in some cases longer, after submission to list Client's web site(s).
 Occasionally, search engines and directories will stop accepting submissions for an indefinite period of time.
 Occasionally, search engines and directories will drop listings for no apparent or predictable reason.
 Often, listings will "reappear" without any additional submissions.
 Should the listing not reappear, Vessel will re-submit the web site(s) based on the current policies of the search engine or directory in question.

-(d) Some search engines and directories offer expedited listing services for a fee.
+(g) Some search engines and directories offer expedited listing services for a fee.
 Vessel encourages Client to take advantage of these expedited services.
 Client is responsible for all expedited service fees.

-(b) Establishing a social media presence and initiating a two-way flow of communication between the Client and the public can have unintended consequences on the Client’s reputation.
+(i) Establishing a social media presence and initiating a two-way flow of communication between the Client and the public can have unintended consequences on the Client’s reputation.
 Should this occur, the Client waives its right to hold Vessel responsible for any damage and/or liability that may arise from Vessel’s actions on behalf of the Client.

 4. OWNERSHIP AND LICENSES.